 It’s also often listed as one of the top 100 places to eat or drink in all of Istanbul.
 Delicious traditional coffees are also offered alongside the chance to meet and greet the owner after the store closes, when you can learn a little more about both the store and Turkish Delight’s history in Istanbul.

 This shop can be found in Fenerbahce and Saskinbakkal neighborhoods of Kadikoy (Asian Side) as well as the Nisantasi (Sisli) and Etiler (Besiktas) neighborhoods of European Side.

 Don’t have the time to visit any of the stores mentioned above?
 Or perhaps you’re only making a flying stop in Istanbul but still want to experience some of the finest, most varied flavours of the treat?
 Tadinda Anadolu is the best place to buy Turkish Delight in Istanbul Airport, without a doubt, and competes with many of the stores in the city proper.

 There you have it!
-If you want to know where to buy Turkish Delight in Istanbul, we have given you plenty of places to start!
+If you want to know where to buy Turkish Delight in Istanbul in 2024, we have given you plenty of places to start!
 Think we’ve missed any places that deserve a spot on the list?
-Feel free to get in touch or leave a comment about your own lokum experiences in the city.
+Feel free to get in touch or leave a comment about your own Turkish lokum experiences in the city.

 Written by Serhat Engul